rahulhaque/laravel-filepond/README.md

 `Filepond::field($field)` is a required method which tell the library which FilePond form field to work with.
 Chain the rest of the methods as required.

-#### validate()
+#### ~~validate()~~

-Calling the `Filepond::field()->validate($rules)` method will validate the temporarily stored file before moving or copying further.
-Supports both single and multiple files validation just as Laravel's default form validation does.
+~~Calling the `Filepond::field()->validate($rules)` method will validate the temporarily stored file before moving or copying further.
+Supports both single and multiple files validation just as Laravel's default form validation does.~~

+Depricated method `validate()`.
+Will be removed in future.
+Use `Rule::filepond($rules)` for better validation management with other fields.
+See the example.

-> **Note:** This method is not available when third party storage is set as your temporary storage.
+> **Note:** This method will not work when third party storage is set as your temporary storage.
 The files are uploaded directly to your third party storage and not available locally for any further modification.
 Calling this method in such condition will throw error that the file is not found.

 #### copyTo()